Solvosoft/django-gentelella-widgets/docs/source/widgets/chunkedupload.rst

             fields = '__all__'

 Make sure your model has the `fileexample` or the name of the field do you using to save file in your model.

-.. note:: If you send a null value using this widget, do you has to validate when need to see the value for example: